cmlykke/rime-liuma/instructions/TUTORIAL.md

 without scrolling.
 The most common 5.000 was chosen as the target.
 This means that when ever you write a code, no character among the most common 5.000 should be beyond the first 9 character options shown.
-The most 5.000 was picked as a target because it provided a good balance between coverage and the number of extra rules that needs to be menorized.
+The most common 5.000 was picked as a target because it provided a good balance between coverage and the number of extra rules that needs to be menorized.
 If the target had been 6.000 or greater, Liuma would have been significantly harder to learn without much extra benefit.
 For example, for singlified characters and using Liumajian, these are the only characters